1xbet 1xbet plinko Tigrinho

 Browser Caching

-• Enter Expiry Dates: Configure your server to set out expiration dates for static resources such as CSS, JavaScript and images.
-It asks your browser to save these files for a specified period.
+• Set expiration dates for static resources like CSS, JavaScript, and images on your server.
+It requests that your browser store these files for a while.

 Content Delivery Networks (CDNs) for Boost Website